XRPLF/xrpl-dev-portal/tx_format.md

 ### Flags ###

 The Flags field allows for additional boolean options regarding the behavior of a transaction.
-They are represented as binary values that can be bitwise-or added to set multiple flags at once.
+They are represented as binary values that can be combined with bitwise-or operations to set multiple flags at once.

 Most flags only have meaning for a specific transaction type.
 The same bitwise value may be reused for flags on different transaction types, so it is important to pay attention to the `TransactionType` field when setting and reading flags.